eteppo/eteppo/content/post/complex-systems-in-r/index.md

 Otherwise the object has always *a = 0*.
 The positions of the objects don’t change at all.

-These kind of systems are called <a href="https://en.wikipedia.org/wiki/Cellular_automaton">cellular automata</a> and they can have very interesting <a href="https://en.wikipedia.org/wiki/Emergence">emergence</a>.
+These kind of systems are called [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) and they can have very interesting [emergence](https://en.wikipedia.org/wiki/Emergence).

 ``` r
 initialize_system <- function() {